hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/UPGRADE.md

 During testing all encountered errors have been recoverable, for example if you encountered a `insufficientSubnetSize` error it maybe because you have more than one node pool in a given subnet.

 - Wait until all node pools `Provisioning State` returns a status either a `Succeeded` or `Failed`.- Then using the `az cli` or the `Azure Portal` for the node pools that have a `Provisioning State` of `Failed` change the `Scale node pool` setting from `Autoscale` to `Manual` with the same `min` - `max` settings.
-- This will trigger a scaling event and a new node will be provisioned with the later kubernetes `minor` or `patch` version.
+- This will trigger a scaling event and a new node will be provisioned with the later Kubernetes `minor` or `patch` version.
 - Wait until the `Provisioning State` has changed to `Succeeded` and repeat these steps for the next node pool that has a `Provisioning State` of `Failed` until all node pools have a `Provisioning State` of `Succeeded`

 The same steps can be carried out after resolving errors associated with PodDisruptionBudgets (#pod-disruption-budgets)